navawolfish/navawolfish/README.md

-# About Me
-Hello!
+# Hi!
+I'm Nava
+## I am....

-:telescope: 3rd year Astronomy and Physics Specialist at the University of Toronto with a minor in math
+🔭 a 3rd year Astronomy and Physics Specialist at the University of Toronto with a minor in math

-:computer: Interested in the intersection of machine learning and astrophysics
+💻 Interested in the intersection of machine learning and astrophysics

-:ringed_planet: Amateur researcher
+🪐 an amateur researcher

-:microphone: Enthusiastic physics communicator (PHI UofT)
+🎤 an enthusiastic physics communicator (PHI UofT)

-:paperclip: LaTeX afficionado
+📎 a LaTeX afficionado

-:jigsaw: Avid jigsaw puzzle solver and knit & crochet enthusiast
+🧩 an Avid jigsaw puzzle solver and knit & crochet enthusiast

+## Currently, I am...
+🔍 Working on a super-resolution algorithm for the [Dragonfly Telephoto Array](https://www.dragonflytelescope.org/)

+☀️ Looking for summer 2025 astrophysics research opportunities

+## I want to learn more about...

+🚀 Early universe evolution

+🌕 Exoplanets